 Get into your manual car and press the start button.
 It will safely get you to your desired destination.

 While this article’s intent is not designed to teach you how to operate your car, what we can help you with is how to effectively set up your PPC campaign.
-So, what’s the best way to structure Amazon PPC campaigns?
+So, how to do Amazon PPC?
+What’s the best way to structure Amazon PPC campaigns?

 Valid question.
 We get asked about this a lot and have created this user-friendly guide to help you set up yours.